Identify potential shelter locations

-Numerous results include USA Flood Risk in their names.
+Multiple results include USA Flood Risk (Mature Support) in their names.

-- Hover over the results and choose the USA Flood Risk (Mature Support) result that is a map service published by Esri.
+- Point to each result.
+For the USA Flood Risk (Mature Support) result that is a map service published by Esri, click Add.

-The other result, the image service layer, is the raster version of the USA flood risk data.
-This raster layer has a resolution of 30 meters, which means that its data is stored in cells that are 30 meters by 30 meters in dimension.
+This layer is the raster version of United States flood risk data.
+It has a resolution of 30 meters, which means that its data is stored in cells that are 30 meters by 30 meters in dimension.
 This is useful when working on a national scale, but when you're looking at a relatively small area, like Houston, 30 meters can be the difference of an entire building.